timbertson/nix-update-source/README.md

 $ nix-update-source src.in.json --modify-nix default.nix
 ```

-`defaut.nix` _should_ already be a derivation with a `src` attribute so that `nix-update-source` knows where to put the new information, but `src` doesn't need to be anything useful - `""` or `null` is fine.
+`default.nix` _should_ already be a derivation with a `src` attribute so that `nix-update-source` knows where to put the new information, but `src` doesn't need to be anything useful - `""` or `null` is fine.
 You'll get an error if it can't figure out what to replace.

 You can play with `--nix-indent` and `--replace-attr` for additional control over what gets replaced (particularly handy for including a `version` attribute).